codeforbtv/big-heavy-world-kiosk-player/README.md

 A progress bar appears at the top of the custom controls.
 Volume control is purposefully omitted.

+If a fifth field is added to a playlist item, it can be displayed as "artist-info" by uncommenting two lines of code in script.js and two lines of code in index.html.

+The variable "copyrightText" in playlist.js can be used to display copyright information, or set to a null string if none is desired.

 NOTE: The standard audio controls displayed by the Kiosk Pro Browser included a way to select the device to be used to play the audio.
 In an environment with multiple options, it may be necessary